Javier7845/Glaucoma_using_ResNet50/README.md

 # TensorFlow2.0_ResNet
-A ResNet(**ResNet18, ResNet34, ResNet50, ResNet101, ResNet152**) implementation using TensorFlow-2.0
+A ResNet50 implementation using TensorFlow-2.0 to the task of glaucoma detection

-See https://github.com/calmisential/Basic_CNNs_TensorFlow2.0 for more CNNs.

 ## Train
 1. Requirements: